-Unless the clerk of the course considers the presence of the safety car is still necessary, once the message "LAPPED CARS MAY NOW OVERTAKE" has been sent to all Competitors using the official messaging system, last lapped car has passed the leader the safety car will return to the pits at the end of the following lap.
+Unless the clerk of the course considers the presence of the safety car is still necessary, once the message "LAPPED CARS MAY NOW OVERTAKE" has been sent to all Competitors using the official messaging system, the safety car will return to the pits at the end of the following lap.

-55.14 When the clerk of the course decides it is safe to call in the safety car the message "SAFETY CAR IN THIS LAP" will be sent to all Competitors via using the official messaging system and the car's orange lights will be extinguished.
+55.14 When the clerk of the course decides it is safe to call in the safety car the message "SAFETY CAR IN THIS LAP" will be sent to all Competitors using the official messaging system and the car's orange lights will be extinguished.
 This will be the signal to the Competitors and drivers that it will be entering the pit lane at the end of that lap.

-At this point the first car in line behind the safety car may dictate the pace and, if necessary, fall more than ten car lengths behind it.
+At this point the first car in line behind the safety car may dictate the pace and, if necessary, fall more than ten (10) car lengths behind it.